Can Cody Bellinger continue Dodgers' tradition of Rookie of the Year winners?

 Bellinger slipped to the fourth round.
 Colletti does not cast his scouting department as a collection of soothsayers.
 He admitted he did not project Bellinger to transform into a power hitter.
 But the organization felt entranced by his smoothness at first base and his athleticism.
 The team offered him a $700,000 signing bonus, nearly $300,000 above the recommended amount for the 124th pick.

 Colletti, much maligned during his tenure as GM, was the man in charge when the team drafted Seager and Bellinger.
 He and scouting director Logan White also drafted Joc Pederson -- another son of a major leaguer -- in the 11th round in 2010.
 Their first pick together in 2006 was a high school lefty from Dallas by the name of Clayton Kershaw.
 Julio Urias and Yasiel Puig were signed under their watch in 2012.
-Seems like Colletti and White better get rings if the Dodgers win a title.
+Seems like Colletti and White should get rings if the Dodgers do win a title.

 That Bellinger is here already and making such an impact is a bit of a surprise.
 He began the season at Triple-A with good reason.
 He'd spent all but three games of 2016 at Double-A Tulsa, hitting .263 with 23 home runs (he hit three more home runs in three games at Triple-A).
 While he'd cut way down on his strikeout rate from 2015, Adrian Gonzalez was entrenched at first base, and the Dodgers outfield -- where Bellinger had started playing some in 2015 to take advantage of his athleticism -- was crowded.
 A season, or at least a few months, at Oklahoma City made sense, with a September call-up, similar to Seager in 2015.

 The Dodgers basically tried everything to avoid calling Bellinger up.
 Andrew Toles and Franklin Gutierrez started as the left-field platoon, with Andre Ethier on the DL.
 Gutierrez soon landed on the DL as well.
-The team called up Trayce Thompson and played him and Kiki Hernandez in the outfield.
+The team called up Trayce Thompson and played him and Kike Hernandez in the outfield.
 Thompson went 0-for-8 and Rob Segedin was called up to replace him, with Scott Van Slyke drawing a start in left field that night.
 Segedin got hurt and Brett Eibner, who may soon be trying his hand at pitching, was recalled and made two starts in the outfield.
 On April 24, Pederson landed on the DL with a groin strain.

 Finally, Bellinger got the call.
 He was hitting .343 with five home runs at Oklahoma City.
-Think of that chain of events: Injuries to Ethier, Gutierrez, Segedin and Pederson, plus Thompson stinking and Van Slyke stinking and Eibner not being good, before they put Bellinger in the lineup.
+Think of that chain of events before they put Bellinger in the lineup: Injuries to Ethier, Gutierrez, Segedin and Pederson, plus Thompson struggling and then Van Slyke struggling and Eibner, too.
 Even then, when Pederson was activated on May 5, Gonzalez was placed on the DL with elbow soreness, allowing Bellinger to play first base instead of perhaps being sent down.
-That was the night he had his second two-homer game.
-Now he was here to stay.
+That was the night he had his second two-homer game, and it became clear he wasn't going back down.

 When Gonzalez returned to the active roster, Toles tore up his knee, opening up left field again, and helping the Dodgers avoid the decision of whether to play Bellinger over the homerless Gonzalez (for now, at least).

-No matter where he plays, the kid can hit.
+No matter where he plays, he can hit.
 He has added muscle to his frame and changed his swing a couple of years ago to add more torque and backspin.
 He studies heat maps to see his weaknesses.
 Of course, we should calm down a bit here: Gary Sanchez had that monster first month for the Yankees last August before the league caught up to him in September.
 Still, it has been quite the 25-game start for Bellinger, the new young star in L.A.